mitchvm/tabnav/README.md

 2. [Column width rows](https://orgmode.org/manual/Column-Width-and-Alignment.html)
 3. [Column group rows](https://orgmode.org/manual/Column-Groups.html)

+### Textile

+TabNav is enabled by default in [Textile](https://textile-lang.com/) documents.
+Textile tables differ from most of the other supported markup languages in two ways:

+1. Cells and rows may contain inline table markup in addition to content.
+2. Markup rows might not contain "cells" of markup that are aligned with the table cells.

+Inline markup directly in the cell respects the current [capture level](#capture-levels) - when set to `trimmed` or `content`, the markup is omitted from selections; when set to `markup` or `cell`, the markup is included in selections - however row markup (styles and classes assigned to the row, before the first pipe) and stand-alone markup rows without a pipe at the end of the row are always ignored, regardless of capture level.
+Header and footer rows are treated as normal content rows.

+Textile also supports cells spanning multiple rows and/or columns, however, TabNav makes no special effort to support row and columns spanning.
+When moving a single cursor/selection, the behaviour is _mostly_ how you would expect, or at least predictable, but when it comes to selecting regions of the table, cells spanning multiple rows or columns tend to give pretty funky results.

+At this time, there is no intention of adding "proper" support for cells spanning multiple rows or columns in Textile tables.

 ### CSV

 CSV requires special handling, specifically because there are so many permutations of "separated value" documents.
-TabNav treats CSV as the fall-back context if no other context was positively identified, however TabNav is disabled by default in CSV contexts - use the ["Enable on current view"](#other-commands) command to enable it.
+There is no specific scope Sublime Text scope for CSV documents.
+Rather, TabNav treats CSV as the fall-back context if no other context was positively identified, though TabNav is disabled by default in CSV contexts - use the ["Enable on current view"](#other-commands) command to enable it.

 TabNav integrates with both the [Advanced CSV](https://github.com/wadetb/Sublime-Text-Advanced-CSV) and [Rainbow CSV](https://github.com/mechatroner/sublime_rainbow_csv/)<sup>3</sup> packages.
 If the syntax on the current view comes from either of those packages, the delimiter being used by them is also automatically used by TabNav.